nanees15/SWE/README.md

     * Source is Driver.

 * Pre-Condition:
-    * Driver must have chosen online mode
+    * Driver must have chosen online mode (can receive requests)
+    //driver must be in match area

 * Post-Condition:
     * if driver confirmed request, system should increment driver's number of rides
+    //if reject forward request to another driver.

 * Output:
     * If driver confirmed the request, the ride should start, pickup location should appear and driver should head to it.
-    Otherwise, the system should match driver with another ride.
+    Otherwise, the system should match driver with another ride. //show other requests
+    // rider info, cost, est

 ---